 Basic net loss per share is calculated by dividing net loss by the weighted average shares outstanding during the period, without consideration for common stock equivalents.
-Diluted net loss per share is calculated by adjusting weighted average shares outstanding for the dilutive effect of common stock equivalents outstanding for the period, determined using the treasury-stock method.
-For purposes of the dilutive net loss per share calculation, stock options, restricted stock units, unvested restricted stock and employee stock purchase plan options are considered to be common stock equivalents but are excluded from the calculation of diluted net loss per share as their effect would be anti-dilutive; therefore, basic and diluted net loss per share were the same for all periods presented.
+Diluted net loss per share is calculated by adjusting weighted average shares outstanding for the dilutive effect of common stock equivalents outstanding for the period, determined using the treasury stock method.
+For purposes of the dilutive net loss per share calculation, stock options, RSUs, unvested restricted stock and ESPP options are considered to be common stock equivalents.
+Furthermore, performance-based stock units with vesting conditions that were not met as of March 31, 2017 are excluded as common stock equivalents.

+Since we had a net loss for all periods presented, the effect of all potentially dilutive securities is anti-dilutive.
+Accordingly, basic and diluted net loss per share was the same for all periods presented.